SCL Tigers

-SC Langnau Tigers are a professional ice hockey team from Langnau im Emmental, Switzerland.
+The SC Langnau Tigers are a professional ice hockey team from Langnau im Emmental, Switzerland.
 They play in the National League (NL).
-The team plays its home games in the 6,000-seat Ilfis Stadium, which is currently one of the smallest arenas in the NL.
+The team plays its home games in the 6,050-seat Emmental Versicherung Arena, which is currently one of the smallest arenas in the NL.

 History

 Originally formed as the Ice skating club Langnau, the team was founded on 30 January 1946.
 The 1948–49 season started in the summer due to the planing on the grounds of the Napro, where the ice rink was to be built.
 The ice rink began operation on 26 December 1948.
 SC Langnau, who had not yet completed any championship games, secured the "Begert Cup".
 Nine out of 16 games were won.
 The game against Rotblau Bern was attended by over 1000 spectators.